 The earthwork construction would be undertaken in one phase.
 The development of buildings within the Project Site would be phased based on demand.
-See Response 3.9 in Chapter 3, Project Description, for a detailed description of project phasing.
+See Response 2.9 for a detailed description of project phasing.

 Due to the complexity of the project, the amount and type of earthmoving required and the sensitive noise receptors in the project vicinity, a detailed noise mitigation plan is needed to evaluate the project, but has not been submitted.
 Adverse noise impacts are anticipated from the blasting or rock ripping of bedrock and rock outcroppings, the estimated 280 truck trips per day required to transport fill to the site over the construction period, the cutting, chipping, grinding and removal of 432 large trees, and other construction activities.